open-telemetry/opentelemetry-cpp-contrib/instrumentation/otel-webserver-module/README.md

 ##### Download the artifact

-The artifact can also be downloaded from [Release/Tag with suffix "webserver/"](https://github.com/open-telemetry/opentelemetry-cpp-contrib/releases) or [GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) of the source repository.
-Click on any top successful workflow runs on main branch and the artifact would be available for download.
+The artifact can also be downloaded from either of below links -[Releases](https://github.com/open-telemetry/opentelemetry-cpp-contrib/releases) - Make sure to download from releases/tags having ```webserver/vXX.XX.XX```
+-[GitHub Actions](https://github.com/open-telemetry/opentelemetry-cpp-contrib/actions/workflows/webserver.yml) - Click on any top successful workflow runs on main branch and the artifact would be available for download.

 ##### Installation Steps